 This Student Discipline Code was adopted by the Whitley County Board of Education on June 13, 1985, and this Amendment to the Code was approved July 8, 2021.
 Individual schools may have additional rules.
-These are to be published on the district's website for students and parents to access.
+These are to be published and given to the students and parents.